 This is also known as flexible pricing.
-You will be charged different electricity rates depending on when you use power.
-Time of use tariffs are only available if your property has a smart meter, majority of households in Victoria are now installed with smart meters.
+You will be charged with different electricity rates depending on when you use power.
+Time of use tariffs are only available if your property has a smart meter, the majority of households in Victoria are now installed with smart meters.
 Flexible pricing is very common and can be helpful in reducing energy costs, especially if you use most power at off-peak times.
 Demand tariffs are also starting to be made available in Victoria.
 Rates are split into three categories.

 - Peak: These rates apply from the early afternoon until the late evening (e.g. 2pm-8pm).
 The most expensive rates you will pay, these charges can cost up to and over 50 cents per kWh.